-Within just a few months my reality crashed to the ground, the love of my life was murdered by a passenger on his bus, the day after Thanksgiving, 1998.
+Within just a few months my reality crashed to the ground, when the love of my life was murdered by a passenger on his bus, the day after Thanksgiving, 1998.
 It was all so unfathomable that I could not wrap my head around the fact that he was gone, not until seven years after the fact.
-We lost everything.
-Widowed, alone, and homeless I had to start all over again.
+We lost everything; widowed, alone, and homeless I had to start all over again.

 I came to terms with my grief through writing.
 As I wrote I became inspired to transform my journal into a book; a book to empower and give hope to other survivors of tragic loss.
 With perseverance and that mission as my driving force, I diligently stayed the course right until the very last page.
-It was a long road from chapter one to the last page.
-It was a journey that was usually solitary and the process of writing and rewriting was often long and tedious.
+It was a long road from chapter one to the last page, a journey that was usually solitary, the process of writing and rewriting was often long and tedious.
 And then I took another risk.
-I quit working full time to pursue my dream, October of 2005.
+I quit working full time to pursue the dream to write my story, October of 2005.

-A friend of mine, now soul mate, who believed in my vision, gave me the reins to a small business he had just sitting around so I could support myself as I wrote.
+A friend of mine, now spouse, Roberto, believed in my vision, gave me the reins to a small business he had just sitting around so I could support myself as I wrote.
 Without any formal writing or business education, I poured every ounce of my energy into the business and my book.
-In just under four years I taught myself how to use a computer and the necessary office software to write and to build the business, I learned about designing labels, marketing, our products are sold in over 40 Western Washington retail stores as well as 4 in Florida, and sales, how to use a cell phone, how to create the overall look for the business, learned about bookkeeping, customer service, and everything else that has to do with creating a successful business.
-I have also created, and recreated three times now, a website for the business that makes sales nationally and internationally.
+In just under four years I taught myself how to use a computer and the necessary office software to write and to build the business, I learned about designing labels, marketing and sales, how to use a cell phone, how to create the overall look for the business, learned about bookkeeping, customer service, and everything else that had to do with creating a successful business.
+I also created, and recreated three times now, a website for the business which makes sales nationally and internationally.

-The business has increased the profit margin well over 100% percent.
-With nearly every spare penny from the business, my book was published April 29th of 2009.
-I created a website for it as well.
-My book was rewarded Reader’s Choice Award Gold Medal 2010 and I was featured as Author of the Month June of the same year with the National Association of Professional Women.
-I am empowered by the reviews I’ve received and have learned that my story is much more than what I had intended it for and am currently creating a second edition of my book.
-I also am creating two additional books; both are fiction but based on true stories.
-I am just amazed at how far I’ve come, how much I’ve accomplished, and the power of faith.
+I am empowered by the reviews I’ve received I am just amazed at how far I’ve come, how much I’ve accomplished, and the power of faith.
 I believe I’m not only an inspiration for my own children, especially my daughter, but for other women who feel as hopeless as I once did.
 If my story makes a difference in at least one person’s life, then the struggles and sacrifice to get where I am today were not in vain.
 I am proof that life goes on after death, after children, and after 40.